 L.A.
-Live, a multifaceted entertainment development downtown, is home to the Staples Center (home of the NBA’s Lakers and Clippers, the NHL’s Kings and the WNBA’s Sparks) and the Nokia Theatre, which has hosted the prime-time Emmy Awards and “American Idol” finales.
+Live, a multifaceted entertainment development downtown, is home to the Staples Center (home of the NBA’s Lakers and Clippers, the NHL’s Kings and the WNBA’s Sparks) and the Nokia Theatre, which has hosted the Emmy Awards and “American Idol” finales.
 Other on-site venues include Club Nokia and the Conga Room.
 Outdoor venues include Nokia Plaza, a tented 42,000-sq. ft. event deck, and the Target Terrace, which has 180-degree views from downtown to the Hollywood sign.
-The massive, eco-friendly convention facility offers more than 1 million square feet of space and is LEED-EB certified.
+The massive, eco-friendly Los Angeles Convention Center offers more than 1 million square feet of space and is LEED-EB certified.

 Universal Studios Hollywood has more than 45 venues for groups of 100 to 20,000.
 Meeting space at the Studios at Paramount includes theaters and a Hollywood dining room.
 Both studios offer group tours.
 Book an oceanside cabana for a small group or buy out the entire Pacific Park amusement center on the Santa Monica Pier for a gathering of up to 2,000.
 On nongame days, Dodger Stadium rents its Dugout Club and an indoor event space (capacity: 500).
 The entire 56,000-seat ballpark can be reserved if you want to do an infield banquet or produce a massive seminar.
 Madame Tussauds Hollywood, a branch of the famous wax museum, has rooftop space for up to 400 and an indoor capacity of 1,000.
 If you want something really unexpected, the Magic Castle, a magicians’ club and theater in a restored Victorian mansion, offers food service and magic shows for groups of 125 to 360.